Jim-Holmstroem/csv-stream-plot/README.md

 # csv-stream-plot
-Plot EDSL for data streamed in CSV format
+Plot EDSL for data streamed in CSV format.
+Design goals are (in order): Simple, Functional and Extendable.